Description

 Risk and Exploitability

 Use‑after‑free vulnerabilities in the kernel are considered high‑severity and present a serious risk for exploitation.
-The CVSS score is not provided, but the nature of the flaw indicates a high likelihood of successful exploitation if an attacker can force packet reinjection into the queue.
-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, which suggests it has not yet been observed in active exploitation.
+The CVSS score is 7.8, indicating a high severity.
+The EPSS score is < 1%, and the vulnerability is not listed in the CISA KEV catalog, which suggests it has not yet been observed in active exploitation.
 The likely attack vector is through crafted network traffic that is queued by nf_queue, which could be delivered either locally or remotely depending on the network topology.

 Remediation